snehalstomar/CS6910-Asignment-1/README.md

 3.train.py: run this file to train the network

-training_statistics =[optimizer,epochs,batchsz,eta, gamma, beta1,beta2, loss, data]
+training_specifics =[optimizer,epochs,batchsz,eta, gamma, beta1,beta2, loss, data]

 Note: Wandb sweep is integrated with the above files/codes.